iost-official/pyost/README.md

     pass
 ```

-There is shorter version for the previous 2 blocks of code:
+There is a shorter version for the previous 2 blocks of code:
 ```python
 # Need to set the first account as the default publisher to automatically sign Transactions:
 iost.publisher = acc